melish/docs/Development-guidelines/index.md

 ## Development methodology

-All development work should be recorded in our task management system [Taskman](https://taskman.eionet.europa.eu).
+All development work should be recorded in our task management system [Jira](https://jira.osha.europa.eu).

-The methodology to follow is a blend of Scrum and Kanban, see [Working with tickets in Taskman](https://taskman.eionet.europa.eu/projects/netpub/wiki/Working_with_tickets_in_Taskman_(Flow)) for a guide on the workflow.

 ## Our solutions and specific practices